GaetanLepage/phd-manuscript/sections/2_simulator/1_intro.typ

 However, building an effective simulator can be hard or even impossible.
 Also, simulated features frequently deviate from real-world data, which can heavily hinder the final performance.
 Reinforcement learning for instance has an agent interacting with an environment and improving its policy from trial and error.
-Since deep neural networks have been employed in this field, the interest in simulating the targeted environment has grown significantly.
+Since deep neural networks have been employed in this field, the interest in simulating the targeted environments has grown significantly.
-The success of #acr("DRL") in applications such as board games and video games because simulating them is trivial.
+The success of #acr("DRL") in applications such as board games and video games came early because simulating them is trivial.
 Large neural network could then be trained on massive amounts of data.
-Nonetheless, the design of realistic simulated environments has opened the field of deployment of #acr("DRL") in more complex and _useful_ scenarios.
+Nonetheless, the design of realistic simulated environments has allowed the deployment of #acr("DRL") in more complex and _useful_ scenarios.

 // 2 examples of simulation in DRL
 For instance, industrial and academic actors have used simulated environments as a first step towards achieving fully autonomous driving.